cdrobey/dotfiles-1/README.md

 ## (Mostly) Auto bootstrap of a new mac

-Change the `COMPUTER_NAME` environment variable to be whatever you want.
+Change the `HOSTNAME` environment variable to be whatever you want.
 Or leave it out to not change the default computer name.

 ```
 curl -O https://raw.githubusercontent.com/cdrobey/dotfiles/master/bootstrap_new_mac.sh && chmod u+x bootstrap_new_mac.sh
-COMPUTER_NAME=foo ./bootstrap_new_mac.sh
+HOSTNAME=foo ./bootstrap_new_mac.sh
 ```

 ## Manual Installation